 A deferment allows you to stop making payments on student loans and mortgage loans temporarily.
 During the deferment period, usually lasting a few years, you don’t have to pay the principal amount or interest fees.
 Most lenders only offer deferment to borrowers experiencing financial hardship.

 An extension, or grace period, is a short-term solution that allows you to skip one monthly payment without penalty.
-Extensions are typically given to borrowers that have loans with monthly installments, such as personal loans or installment loans.
+Extensions are typically given to borrowers that have loans with monthly installments, such as fixed rate loans or installment loans.
 Review your loan agreement or talk to your lender to see if an extension is possible.

 Consolidate Your Debt